-Caroline is a highly skilled General Manager and Senior Legal Counsel at Avanade.
-Through her career as in-house counsel and principal of her own firm, Caroline has comprehensive expertise as General Counsel and Company Secretary in corporate governance, large-scale program management, transformation and integration, IT strategy, risk, security and change management.
+Caroline is a highly skilled Technology and Legal executive, and currently the General Manager of Technology Performance Regulation & Performance at Tabcorp.
+Through her career as in-house General Counsel and Company Secretary, principal of her own firm, and technology leadership roles across many regulated industries, Caroline has comprehensive expertise across corporate governance, large-scale program management, transformation and integration, IT strategy, risk, security and change management.
 She holds a double degree in law with honours and Asian Studies.

 Nick started his career as an auditor and spent 18 years in roles in finance and operations in law firms across both Australia and the United Kingdom.

 Nick is both a Chartered Accountant and Certified Practicing Accountant and brings significant experience in financial management and reporting to IMCL with a particular focus on the needs of law practices.

 Jenny is a lawyer at JT Lawyers, a boutique law firm in the Melbourne CBD where she practises in the areas of property, commercial and retail leasing, business sales and acquisitions, dispute resolution, succession planning and probate and estate administration.
 Previously she worked in an in-house legal team with a property management focus and a law firm in Ascot Vale.
 Jenny was a volunteer of over 10 years and Secretary of the Flemington and Kensington Community Legal Centre before the organisation's merger with Inner Melbourne Community Legal.